 I adored the color accents in my room.
 The yellow, turquoise, and white brightened up the neutral colors that you find throughout the hallways and other parts of the hotel.

-Although I didn’t have an amazing view, just some construction and rooftops down below, the window was huge and provided plenty of natural light.
+Although I didn’t have an amazing view of Ho Chi Minh, just some construction and rooftops down below, the window was huge and provided plenty of natural light.
 The bed was one of the comfiest I’ve come across in Asia.
-I was sad that I had to wake up early both days, because I seriously wanted to sleep until noon in those comfy layers.
+I was sad that I had to wake up early both days because I seriously wanted to sleep until noon in those comfy layers.

 Perhaps my favorite part of Liberty Central Saigon CityPoint was the stunning rooftop pool and bar.
-I’ve seen a few rooftop pools in my travel blogging days, and this one was one of my favorites.
-You’re in the middle of the city, so you get to look out at all of the action below while being very far up and away from it.
+I’ve seen a few rooftop pools in my travel blogging days, and the Liberty Central Saigon pool was one of my favorites.
+This rooftop pool in Saigon is in the middle of the city, so you get to look out at all of the action below while being very far up and away from it.

 You feel like you’re a part of the skyline on the roof because you are.
 And as an added bonus, there were plenty of lounge chairs and fun sprinklers to cool off in when you got too hot.

-And if you thought the city was beautiful during the day for pool time, it’s even more stunning at night with a cocktail in hand, looking out over the lit up skyscrapers and traffic below.
+And if you thought the Liberty Central rooftop bar and its view of the city were beautiful during the day for pool time, it’s even more stunning at night with a cocktail in hand, looking out over the lit up skyscrapers and traffic below.

 I could’ve put the movie theater in with the rest of the hotel amenities, but I wanted to mention it specifically because it’s such a unique facet to a hotel.
 In fact, Liberty Central is the only hotel in Saigon that has a movie theater in it.